The best drawing tablets: fully tested for all kinds of digital artists and budgets

 Reasons to avoid

-Despite increased competition the Wacom name is still very much one to be reckoned with, and as far as I'm concerned the Wacom Cintiq 22 is definitely one of the best drawing tablets you can get, especially if you're looking for a high-quality pen display that will last you for years.
+Need to know: Despite increased competition the Wacom name is still very much one to be reckoned with, and as far as I'm concerned the Wacom Cintiq 22 is definitely one of the best drawing tablets you can get, especially if you're looking for a high-quality pen display that will last you for years.
+Wacom makes a number of good pen displays, but for value, features and size I think this is the best Wacom.

-In our review, we noted the Cintiq 22 has a list of features that compete at the highest level, including a 22-inch display that provides plenty of creative space to play with.
-It has Full HD resolution too, which is a must for pro artists.
-You can get sharper screens on other Wacom tablets, but they tend to cost more, and this model is all about bringing Wacom quality with an affordable price tag.
+Design: In our review, we noted the Wacom Cintiq 22 has a list of design touches that compete at the highest level, including a 22-inch display that provides plenty of creative space to play with.
+It has Full HD resolution, which maybe a drop behind Xencelabs' 4K, but it's good for pro artists and hobbyists alike and features 96% sRGB.
+You can get sharper screens on other Wacom tablets too, but they cost more, and this model is all about bringing Wacom quality with an affordable price tag.
 And let's not forget that plenty of pen displays that come in cheaper but lack this resolution.

 Best budget pen display